n3trnr/Home/_posts/2022-08-16-first-post.markdown

 Currently living in Seoul, Republic of Korea (aka South Korea)

-Also have accomodation in Coquitlam, BC, Canada
+Also have temporary accomodation in Coquitlam, BC, Canada

 I'm always interested in new skills, knowledges and most of all, new experiance